Clay Tablets from Sumer, Babylon and Assyria

 Published: To be published by J�ran Friberg in the Manuscripts in The Sch�yen Collection series, ed.
 Jens Braarvig.

-PROPERTIES OF CHORDS OF CIRCLES, HERE CALLED BOW STRINGS, AND DIAMETERS INms3049 CIRCLES
+PROPERTIES OF CHORDS OF CIRCLES, HERE CALLED BOW STRINGS, AND DIAMETERS IN CIRCLES

 MS in Old Babylonian on clay, Babylonia, ca. 17th c.
 BC, upper left quarter of a tablet, 11,5x6,4x2,2 cm, single column, 43 lines in an expert cuneiform script, signed by the scribe, drawings of 2 circles with diameters and chords indicated.